 The mini comic that came with Leech is no doubt the strangest piece of the entire series.
-In the story, Mer-Man (who is inexplicably bearded) is running from terror from Leech, who in this story is the size of the mountain, but has undersized two-fingered hands.
-Sy-Klone manages to temporarily defeat Leech (delivered with one of the best quips of all time – “Try a taste of knuckle sandwich, blubber gut!”), and the heroes take the frightened Mer-Man back to the palace to discuss the new threat with King Randor (who for some reason has a pink beard here).
+In the story, Mer-Man (who is inexplicably bearded) is running in terror from Leech, who in this story is the size of the mountain, but has undersized two-fingered hands.
+Sy-Klone manages to temporarily defeat Leech (delivered with one of the best quips of all time – “Try a taste of knuckle sandwich, blubber gut”), and the heroes take the frightened Mer-Man back to the palace to discuss the new threat with King Randor (who has a pink beard, because why not?).

 As I said before, Leech is a giant behemoth in this comic.
 When he returns to Hordak empty-handed, it’s clear that Hordak is human-sized.
 However, when He-Man takes on Hordak in the Talon Fighter, Hordak is also giant-sized.
 Reading this comic as a kid, I assumed that both Leech and Hordak had the power to grow or shrink at will.
 I’m not sure if that was actually a power they were intended to have, or if this comic book can best be explained by the effects of a bad acid trip.
 Either way, I was left scratching my head.
 Still, for some time afterward I believed that Leech had this ability, and when I had him facing off against the Heroic Warriors, I would often pretend that he was a giant.